Aswathy Sreekanth

 Aswathy Sreekanth is an Indian television actress, television host, writer and YouTuber from Kerala.
 She is best known for her portrayal of Asha Uthaman in Chakkappazham.
 She received the Kerala State Television Award for Best Actress in 2020 for Chakkappazham.

 Personal life

-On 23 August 2012, Aswathy is married to her long time boyfriend Sreekanth T. S. The couple has a daughter Padma.
+On 23 August 2012, Aswathy is married to her long time boyfriend Sreekanth T. S. The couple has two daughters.
 In March 2021, she announced her second pregnancy.
-She gave birth to a girl child, Kamala in August 2021.
+She gave birth to her second daughter in August 2021.

 Career

 Aswathy started her career in 2010 as radio personality at Red FM 93.5 based in Kochi.
 After her marriage, she moved to Dubai.

-Author

 Aswathy began writing her first memoir, Tta yillatha Muttayikal, in 2017.
 The book is semi-autobiographical and a major part captures her childhood experiences in Thodupuzha.

-YouTube

 Aswathy started her YouTube channel in 2021.